-nventor-The Tired Arm-The Reaper and Mower- Rake-The Steel Fingers-An Invention Lost-On 'arm-A Smart Wife-Churning-The Philosophy of ter-Another Invention-Studying the Drive-Wheels Jature-The Science of Osteopathy Developed.
+As an Inventor-The Tired Arm-The Reaper and Mower-The Rake-The Steel Fingers-An Invention Lost-On A Farm-A Smart Wife-Churning-The Philosophy of Butter-Another Invention-Studying the Drive-Wheels of Nature-The Science of Osteopathy Developed.

-Osteopathy is a science built upon the prinhat man is a machine, I will have to draw ttention to the fact that I began the study ichinery in 1855 and continued to 1870. id millions of broad acres of wheat, oats, e, growing, ripening, and being harvested; ie feeble right arm of man was the only year seemed bringing news to the arm that you and your posterity shall ever be servants and swing the side cradle from morning until night, or go to bed hungry, with all dependent upon you.
+As Osteopathy is a science built upon the principle that man is a machine, I will have to draw your attention to the fact that I began the study of machinery in 1855 and continued it, on to 1870.
+We had millions of broad acres of wheat, oats, and rye, growing, ripening, and being harvested; and the feeble right arm of man was the only servant on whom the nations could depend for their bread.
+That year I began to study the question, How shall this arm be made to enjoy the benefits, if possible, of those great and glorious words, "Forever free, without regard to race or color?"